-The Board has established policies and procedures to prohibit and promptly address inappropriate and offensive behaviors that are based on a person's race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law.
-A copy of these policies is available in the principal's office, in the Superintendent's office and on the district's website at (http://www.sfdr-cisd.org/).
+The board has established policies and procedures to prohibit and promptly address inappropriate and offensive behaviors that are based on a person's race, color, religion, sex, gender, national origin, age, disability, or any other basis prohibited by law.
+A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website at https://pol.tasb.org/Policy/Code/1180?filter=FFH.
+[See policy FFH for more information.]